yanbinc2/ME_alg/README.md

     Function: generate seed regions from the input data.

     Inputs: embedded data, region labels, several free parameters, and thresholds.
 The thresholds are predefined to stop the selection of seed region candidates.
 If the replacement score is below a threshold, then skip it and consider the next candidate.
+Details for each parameter are described in the code.

     Outputs: indices of seed regions and the valid image labels in all regions.